FhenixProtocol/fhenix-hardhat-example/README.md

 pnpm task:getCount # => 6
 ```

+## Hardhat Network

+This template contains experimental support for testing using Hardhat Network.
+By importing the `fhenix-hardhat-network` plugin in `hardhat.config.ts` we add support for simulated operations using Hardhat Network.
+These do not perform the full FHE computations, and are menant to serve as development tools to verify contract logic.

+If you have any issues or feature requests regarding this support please open a ticket in this repository

 ## Troubleshooting

 If Localfhenix doesn't start this could indicate an error with docker.
 Please verify that docker is running correctly using the `docker run hello-world` command, which should run a basic container and verify that everything is plugged in.